-The Department of Psychology offers two undergraduate programs: The Psychology, B.S. with concentrations in General Psychology; Substance Abuse; Developmental disabilities/Autism Spectrum Disorders; Forensic Psychology; Child and Family Psychology; Psychology of the Workplace and Brain and Cognitive Sciences and an Animal Studies, B.S.
+The Department of Psychology offers two undergraduate programs: The Psychology, B.S. with concentrations in General Psychology; Art Therapy, Substance Abuse; Developmental Disabilities/Autism Spectrum Disorders; Forensic Psychology; Child and Family Psychology; Psychology of the Workplace, Brain and Cognitive Sciences, and Psychiatric Rehabilitation, and an Animal Studies, B.S.

 A Psychology Degree Prepares You for Many Career Opportunities